SmartTokenLabs/TokenScript/README.md

 **Bring context, security and cross-platform functionality (iOS, Android and Web) to your favourite tokens with a single file.**

-TokenScript makes SmartTokens (Credit to [Virgil Griffith](https://twitter.com/virgilgr) for coming up with the term).
-These are like traditional ERC20 or ERC721 tokens, but with extendable structure & signed JavaScript to realise rich functions that DApps struggle to implement, and be traded with flexible, customisable trading rules.
+TokenScript makes Smart Token (Credit to [Virgil Griffith](https://twitter.com/virgilgr) for coming up with the term).
+These are like traditional ERC20 or ERC721 tokens, but with extendable structure & signed JavaScript to realise rich functions and full composability that DApps struggle to implement, and be traded with flexible, customisable trading rules.

 A TokenScript file is made of
 - JavaScript to make Token work in the user's wallet or across multiple apps; and